live-clones/pybtex/docs/source/formats.rst

 - HTML
 - plain text

-Support for other formats can be added with :doc:`api/plugins`.
+Support for other formats can be added with :doc:`plugins <api/plugins>`.